 - Add all of the other ingredients except the parsley.
 The seitan should be torn into chunks, not chopped.
 I make a small incision in it and then pull chunks off.

 - Bring to a boil and then reduce to medium-high heat to remain at a lively simmer.

-- Check the potatoes with a fork after ten minutes to make sure they are cooked all the way through.
+- Check the potatoes with a fork after twelve minutes to make sure they are cooked all the way through.
 If not, keep cooking and test every two minutes.
-When the potatoes are cooked through, the stew is done.
+When the potatoes are cooked through (they should be very soft,, just barely holding their shape), the stew is done.

 Serving Size1 bowl